dgkim5360/dgkim5360.github.io/_posts/2017-09-27-basics-of-python-coroutines.md

 'GEN_CLOSED'
 ```

+When the coroutine object hits `yield`, which is drived by the `next` function and `send` method, it stops running and waits for actions from its consumer.
+This workflow is important to catch how the `asyncio` goes to work.

 The `GEN_CREATED` status implies that the coroutine has not started and therefore it does not exploit `send` yet; we have to move on the `next` step to advance the coroutine to the first `yield`.
 This action is called "priming" a coroutine.
 The below decorator for priming coroutine is convenient sometimes.

 ```python